javiermontenegro/C11_CLI.BookStore/README.md

 # Book Store
 :star: Star me on GitHub — it helps!

-This project is a implementation of a book store in ANSI C licensed under the permissive MIT license.
+This project is a implementation of a book store in ANSI C with File I/O licensed under the permissive MIT license.

 ### Prerequisites